emb-riscv/specs-markdown/exceptions-and-interrupts.md

 {
   // ...

-  // Simply returns without anything special.
+  // Simply returns without having to do anything special.
 }